 Italian officials are discussing (still) legislation to grant a grace period of 6-to-9 months (or longer) to move to a third-country national status.
 British citizens legally resident in Italy on 29th March 2019 would keep most of their existing EU rights during the grace period.
 The grace period will apply to British nationals who have, by March 29th, registered or applied to register their Residenza or Soggiorno Permanente.

 There are an estimated 25,000 British expats living in Italy.

-The Dutch government issued a statement Tuesday that, in the event of a no-deal Brexit, British citizens and their families “who are lawfully resident in the Netherlands prior to 29 March” will be entitled to live, work and study in the Netherlands for at least another 15 months.
+The Dutch government issued a statement on 7 January that, in the event of a no-deal Brexit, British citizens and their families “who are lawfully resident in the Netherlands prior to 29 March” will be entitled to live, work and study in the Netherlands for at least another 15 months.
 This transition applies to family members of British citizens who aren’t EU citizens according to the statement.
 So, British expats in the Netherlands are good to go for more than a year during which time surely something concrete will happen.